Bruce M. Bailey

-Bruce M. Bailey, (born August 10, 1935), is an American author and humorist who also used the pen name of R. Adam Solo.
+Bruce Marion Bailey (August 10, 1935 – December 4, 2022) was an American author and humorist who also used the pen name of R. Adam Solo.

 Bailey's original name was Marion Bruce Bailey, but he was called "Bruce" by family and friends.
 Upon entering the military, he was informed that he would be addressed by his first name, not middle name or a nickname.
 He immediately proceeded to the local court house and officially changed his name to Bruce Marion Bailey.
 Bruce spent a career in the military flying reconnaissance missions, and upon retiring turned to writing.

 Early life

-Bruce was born in Crystal Springs, Mississippi, a rural agricultural town, and spent his youth there involved in typical activities of a small town boy.
+Bailey was born in Crystal Springs, Mississippi, a rural agricultural town, and spent his youth there involved in typical activities of a small town boy.
 He was first son of Sidney Bailey and Flayvelle Florence Bruce, his brother John was borne 12 years later.
-Bruce was highly intelligent and often found mischief and mayhem as he sought fun and fulfillment in a small town.
-During his youth he developed a great love for aviation and aircraft of all types.
-As many of America's youth did, he watched the aircraft and the AAF with close interest during the second world war, collecting as many cards, pictures, and data about military airframes as possible.
+During Bailey's youth he developed a great love for aviation and aircraft of all types.